MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/store-policy-archive/store-policy-7-11.md

 All of your product and in-product offerings that are available to acquire from the Store must be installed and updated only through the Store.

-**10.2.6**

-Apps that enable the mining of crypto-currency on device are not allowed.
-Apps that enable remote management of the mining of cryptocurrency are allowed.

 ### 10.3 Product is Testable